 Science shows that being mindful more often helps us to perform better, feel happier, be healthier, calmer, less depressed and stressed.
 In addition, it facilitates the adaptive response to daily stressors and produces less avoidance and more approach coping as a response to stress than other techniques such as relaxation .
 On the physical side, it is proven that a state of relaxation, which can be achieved through mindfulness, can lower blood pressure, increase awareness, lower anxiety levels, improve the feeling of being connected and calm .

 Watch a short Video, with a nice explanation of Mindfulness:

-If you want to read more about Mindfulness on my page you find it here:
+If you want to read more you find it here:

 - Why mindfulness can help you to finally lose weight.

 - Mind, Body, Health!
 How Mindfulness will make you happier and healthier.